alovajs/alovajs.github.io/docs/resource/01-request-adapter/01-alova-mock.md

     }
   },
   true
-); // The second parameter indicates whether to enable this group of mock interfaces, the default is true, and can be specified as false to close
+); // The second parameter indicates whether to enable this group of mock interfaces, the default is true, and can be set to false to disable it
 ```

 ### Create mock request adapter